vogler75/oa4j/Native/ManagerV4/README.md

 # Compile C++ Components <a name="c++"></a>

-* Get the sources of IOWA
+* Get the API of the Runtime
   Example: D:\Workspace\<Source>

 * Get the sources of oa4j\Native\ManagerV4